-The Department of Women’s, Gender and Sexuality Studies offers an award up to $3,000 to undergraduate students, graduate students, and faculty conducting research in the feminist analysis and production of cultural representations across visual media.
+The Department of Women’s, Gender and Sexuality Studies offers an award up to $3,000 to undergraduate and graduate students conducting research in the feminist analysis and production of cultural representations across visual media.
 This award is named for the generous support of 1997 WGSS alumna and writer Dana Greenblatt, who wishes to support ongoing research in feminist media studies.
-It is open to all undergraduate students, graduate students, and faculty at the Ohio State University who are conducting research projects in feminist media studies.
+It is open to all undergraduate and graduate students at the Ohio State University who are conducting research projects in feminist media studies.

 Projects may include but are not limited to activities such as screenwriting, filmmaking, archival research, oral histories, ethnographic research, or internship travel.
 Preference for each annual award will be given to undergraduate students, followed by graduate students.
 Applicants are invited to apply by providing a statement of the research project and a budget detailing the use of the funds.

-- Undergraduate students, graduate students, and faculty at the Ohio State University
+- Undergraduate students and graduate students at the Ohio State University

-- Undergraduate and graduate students must be enrolled full-time at the Columbus campus during the semester in which funding is received
+- Students must be enrolled full-time at the Columbus campus during the semester in which funding is received

 ITEMS NEEDED FOR APPLICATION (Submit using the link below)